 - Did you feel that my rules were fair?
 Why or why not?

 Read aloud Matthew 5:10-12.

-Ask: What do these verses say about persecution?
-What is persecution?
+- What do these verses say about persecution?

-Kenn Gorman, the author of Kids Sunday School Lesson: Thanksgiving, is a children’s minister in Wenatchee, Washington.
+Kenn Gorman is a children’s minister in Wenatchee, Washington.

 For more ideas like this in every issue, subscribe today to Children’s Ministry Magazine!